Quick Guide To Preservatives

 If a substance doesn't contain animal-derived components then it will be vegan.
 Preservatives are typically produced from plant acids or synthetically in a lab from select chemicals and therefore will be vegan friendly.

-Plant acids used in certain natural preservatives are produced in nature, but more often than not products for mass production such as preservatives are now produced synthetically in labs.
-This isn’t a bad thing as synthetic products such as this are nature identical, meaning they are identical to the components found in nature on a chemical level.
-Plus they won’t be derived from a potentially genetically modified crop and so are classified as non-GMO.
+This isn't a bad thing as synthetic products such as this are nature identical, meaning they are identical to the components found in nature on a chemical level.
+Plus they won't be derived from a potentially genetically modified crop and so are classified as non-GMO.

-Types Of Preservatives
+What Types Of Preservatives Are There?

 Liquid preservatives

-Geogard 221 is our best selling liquid broad spectrum preservative and it is ECOCERT approved for use in natural and organic formulas.
+• Geogard 221 is our best selling liquid broad spectrum preservative and it is ECOCERT approved for use in natural and organic formulas.
 It is added to the aqueous phase of the formula, or can be blended in right at the end.
 Keep your formula in a pH range of 2-7 for best results.

-It is dehydroacetic acid based.
-Ingredients are: dehydroacetic acid and benzyl alcohol in liquid form
+- Ingredients are: dehydroacetic acid and benzyl alcohol in liquid form (It is dehydroacetic acid based.)

-How to use: 0.2 - 2% added to the aqueous phase
+- How to use: 0.2 - 2% added to the aqueous phase

-Geogard 221 will be the preservative I most commonly recommend to people.
+- Geogard 221 will be the preservative I most commonly recommend to people.

-Euxyl 940 blend PE9010 is another liquid broad spectrum preservative.
+• Euxyl 940 blend PE9010 is another liquid broad spectrum preservative.
 It is phenoxyethanol based and you add it to your oil phase or at the end of the formulation.
-It is stable in all pH’s up to 12 and temperatures up to 120 C.
+It is stable in all pH's up to 12 and temperatures up to 120 C.

-Ingredients are phenoxyethanol and ethylhexylglycerin.
+- Ingredients are phenoxyethanol and ethylhexylglycerin.

-How to use: 0.5 - 1%, up to a maximum of 1.1%.
+- How to use: 0.5 - 1%, up to a maximum of 1.1%.

-Soluble in oil, propylene glycol and propanediol 1,3.
+- Soluble in oil, propylene glycol and propanediol 1,3.
 Low solubility in water.

-Vitamin E oil is a well known vitamin for skin and is used in all kinds of body products.
+• Vitamin E oil is a well known vitamin for skin and is used in all kinds of body products.
 It is often touted as a natural preservative, but it is in fact not a preservative at all, rather an antioxidant.
 If you want to use it in conjunction (or just as part of your formula) with another preservative then you may.
 It has strong antioxidant properties and may help the overall formula.

-Add to the oil phase or along with your essential oils at the end.
+- Add to the oil phase or along with your essential oils at the end.

 Powder/solid preservatives

-Geogard Ultra is a relative of Geogard 221 but in powder form.
+• Geogard Ultra is a relative of Geogard 221 but in powder form.
 It is also broad spectrum, ECOCERT approved and globally accepted.
 It is soluble in water, propylene glycol, glycerin and mineral oil, but not in carrier oils or essential oils.
 Keep your product in the 3-7 pH range for best results.

-Ingredients are gluconolactone and sodium benzoate in powder form.
+- Ingredients are gluconolactone and sodium benzoate in powder form.
 The key ingredient is benzoate which is an organic acid.
 Avoid use in products where citric acid and ascorbic acid are used or the pH will get too low.

-How to use: 1-2%, diluted in the water phase.
+- How to use: 1-2%, diluted in the water phase.

-Potassium sorbate is not a broad spectrum preservative and is active against mold and yeast, but not against bacteria (hence it is most commonly used in food products and preserves where mold and yeast protection is of importance).
+• Potassium sorbate is not a broad spectrum preservative and is active against mold and yeast, but not against bacteria (hence it is most commonly used in food products and preserves where mold and yeast protection is of importance).
 It is most effective at low pH levels, specifically pH 3.

-Use at 0.1 - 0.5% in the aqueous phase.
+- How to use: Use at 0.1 - 0.5% in the aqueous phase.
 Heat stable up to 60 C.

-Citric acid is not considered a preservative in itself, but is often used alongside another preservative such as potassium sorbate.
+• Citric acid is not considered a preservative in itself, but is often used alongside another preservative such as potassium sorbate.
 Citric acid is mostly used as a pH adjuster as it has a pH of around 2.2 which is very low.
 In low pH levels, certain preservatives do work better and yeast and mold activity can be limited.

-Ascorbic Acid/Vitamin C is another ingredient that is not actually a preservative but is often used in conjunction with preservatives.
+• Ascorbic Acid/Vitamin C is another ingredient that is not actually a preservative but is often used in conjunction with preservatives.
 Like citric acid, it has a low pH and can be used as a pH adjuster.
 But it is mostly used in formulations for its skin benefits.

 What Do I Need To Consider When Choosing A Preservative?
 How Do I Choose The Right One?